 3. Dracaena Deremensis Janet Craig

 The Janet Craig plants grow up to 10 feet and have lush green and thick leaves.
-Once it starts to bring out flowers, you will perceive its aroma, which will improve the air in your room.
+Once it starts to bring out flowers, you will notice its aroma, which will improve the air in your room.
 It is good to place the Janet Craig plants closer to sunlight even though not under it directly.
-During warm months some liquid fertilizers can also help to boost its health and growth.
+During warm months, some liquid fertilizers can also help to boost its health and growth.

 4. Golden Pathos